Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate with a Bachelor’s degree in Business Administration and experience in customer service and sales.
-Experienced in working as part of teams and have good communication skills.
+- Recent graduate with a bachelor’s degree in Business Administration and experience in customer service and sales.
+A proven ability to work as teams and have great communication skills.

 Education: